-The same procedure for visiting speakers applies as with SPHE (see above)
+The same procedure for visiting speakers applies as with S.P.H.E. (see above)

-8. Homosexuality
+8. LGBT+

-Teachers do not promote any one life-style as the only acceptable one for society and therefore it is inevitable and natural that homosexuality will be discussed during a programme of sex education.
-One of the advantages of exploring issues concerning homosexuality is the opportunity to correct false ideas, assumptions and address prejudice.
+Teachers do not promote any one life-style as the only acceptable one for society and therefore it is inevitable and natural that LGBT+ issues will be discussed during a programme of sex education.
+One of the advantages of exploring issues concerning LGBT+ issues is the opportunity to correct false ideas, assumptions and address prejudice.